mimasx/BLV_NeoPixelIntegration/README.md

 # BLV_NeoPixelIntegration for Testing!!
 Be careful, don't mess up the wiring!

 There is also a Arduino Pro-Mini Branch for testing!!
+The only difference to the master-branch is the serial communication to the PC for debugging.
+If you want to create the Pro Mini version by yourself (because I am to lazy to create every version), simply delete all code with "Serial" and rename "Serial2" to "Serial".
+That's all.
+I usually don't test the Pro-Mini branch, if you encounter some problems, let me know.

 Full credit goes to Ben.
 He created a great printer design.
 Visit his thingiverse page to support. https://www.thingiverse.com/thing:3382718